Boston native Sariah arrived in New York City in 2004 with one goal: to move people with music.

 Shaping her sound at Marymount Manhattan Theatre Performing Arts College, the dance/pop artist first hit the scene with 2010's Deep N Luv, which landed on the Billboard Club Chart along with its follow up, All About Sex.
 With endorsements from bloggers like Perez Hilton and the support of Dance Radio DJs, Sariah’s immersion into the world of production royalty began.

 2015's release of Sariah’s Queen of Hearts EP sparked the interest of Grammy-winning producer Dave Audé, whose remix of Sariah's “Aware Alive Awake” hit #23 on the Billboard Dance Chart.
 "Working on Queen of Hearts, my feet were planted on the ground and I knew what I wanted.
 It was more of a collaboration with the producers than I had experienced before."
-A series of successful remixes followed with Hype Machine favorites such as Reuben Keeney, as well as a collaboration with YouTuber Sam Tsui (their cover of Pharrell's Happy has over 2 million views), cementing Sariah's place on the throne of the industry.
+A series of successful remixes followed with Hype Machine favorites such as Reuben Keeney, as well as a collaboration with YouTuber Sam Tsui (their cover of Pharrell's Happy has over 2 million views), solidifying her presence in the music industry.

 Inspired by Queen of Hearts, Sariah launched a beauty line, Sariah Queen, which recently unveiled its signature lipstick color, affectionately named "Queen of Hearts," and will soon have its own party anthem penned by Corey Chorus.

-In 2016, Sariah successfully released a remix EP entitled Queen with the help of LA-based DJ duo Free Slice, bringing a new sound to songs like "Waiting For Tonight" by Jennifer Lopez, “This is What You Came for” by Calvin Harris/Rihanna, and several other late-night club classics.
-Although the EP did well and was a blast to make, Sariah was ready to get back to creating original music.
+In 2016, Sariah successfully released the Water Music Records album entitled "Queen" with the help of LA-based DJ duo Free Slice, bringing a new sound to songs like "Waiting For Tonight" by Jennifer Lopez, “This is What You Came for” by Calvin Harris/Rihanna, and several other late-night club classics.
+Although the album did well and was a blast to make, Sariah was ready to get back to creating original music.
 “I love paying homage to all the amazing artists who have influenced me over the years, but there’s just something special about creating an original song that you can call your own.”

-To round out the single campaign, Sariah teamed up with London-based emerging DJ Corderoy, considered one of the most exciting emerging electronic artists in Europe, for an infectious club remix to be released in July.
+To round out the single campaign, Sariah teamed up with London-based emerging DJ Corderoy, considered one of the most exciting emerging electronic artists in Europe, for an infectious club remix to be released at the end of the summer.